awwright/http-progress/draft-wright-http-patch-byterange.md

 Servers SHOULD NOT accept requests that begin writing after the end of the resource.
 This would create a sparse file, where some byte ranges are undefined, and HTTP semantics currently has no way of representing such undefined ranges.
 For example, writing at byte 601 of a resource where bytes 0-599 are defined; this would leave byte 600 undefined.

-Servers that accept sparse writes MUST initialize unwritten regions to not disclose contents of prior writes.
-This is equivalent to another client or the server writing out any regions that haven't been written by the client; future specifications may define a way for the server to list uninitialized regions, for the client to act on, without needing to perform this step.
+Servers that accept sparse writes MUST initialize unwritten regions to not disclose contents of existing storage.
+From the client's perspective, this is equivalent to another client or the server writing out any regions that it did not write to.
+Future specifications may define a way for the server to list uninitialized regions, for the client to act on, without needing to perform this step.

 ## The multipart/byteranges media type